Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli.md

 New environment "mesh-demo" has been successfully created.
 ```

-A message indicating that the new environment has been created is shown.
+A message indicating that the new environment has been created is displayed.

 Add a name for your Kubernetes cluster.
 This unique name will be used by the Istio agents.
-Enter a name and press 'enter'.
+Enter a name and press 'enter':

 ```bash
 Enter a new k8s Cluster name:  test-cluster